MVSharma/learning-journal/LJ-day3.md

-Today is the third day and still am having hard time putting things in order, however I am starting to understand more js.
+Today is the third day and still am having hard time putting things in order, however I am starting to understand more javaScript.
 Second guessing myself is what I am doing a lot of and it keeps me on edge.
 Plan on going home and doing a bunch of re-reading!